robak86/hardwired/README.md

 - Defined a singleton dependency `randomSeed` that generates a random seed value.
 - Defined a singleton dependency `randomGenerator` that uses `randomSeed` instance as seed for generating random numbers.
-- Retrieved the dependency from the container using `container.use`.
+- Retrieved the dependency from the shared container using `container.use`.
 - Logged the generated number to the console.

 ## Core Concepts